Skip to content

 The output shows the identity credentials from the assume-role call.

-Note: You must have a valid OAuth 2.0 access token, an OpenID Connect token, and an IAM role that trusts the IdP.
+Requirement: You must have a valid OAuth 2.0 access token, an OpenID Connect token, and an IAM role that trusts the IdP.

-1. Run the assume-role command similar to the following one:
+1. Run the following assume-role command:

 aws sts assume-role-with-web-identity --role-arn arn:aws:iam::123456789012:role/FederatedWebIdentityRole --role-session-name ExampleSession --web-identity-token